lvgl/lvgl/docs/details/modules/animation.rst

 reverse the animation timeline.

 Call :cpp:expr:`lv_anim_timeline_delete(at)` function to delete the animation timeline.
-**Note**: If you need to delete an object during animation, be sure to delete the anim timeline before deleting the object.
+**Note**: If you need to delete a Widget during animation, be sure to delete the anim timeline before deleting the Widget.
 Otherwise, the program may crash or behave abnormally.

 .. image:: /misc/anim-timeline.png